-All phones have a microphone that can serve as a readilyavailable sensor.
+All phones have a microphone that can serve as a readily-available sensor.
 In this section, we discuss how the audio sensed through the mobile's microphone can be used for honk detection.
-Audio sensing does use significant amount of power, although lower than WiFi or GPS on our iPAQ platform (Table 2), and is performed only on an as needed basis (see Section 8).
-Finally, note that the audio content never leaves the phone; only processed information such as the number of honks detected is sent to the Nericell server, alleviating privacy concerns to a large extent.
+Audio sensing does use significant amount of power, though lower than WiFi or GPS (Table 2), and is performed only on an as needed basis (see Section 8).
+Finally, note that the audio content never leaves the phone; only processed information such as the number of honks detected is sent to the TrafficSense server, alleviating privacy concerns to a large extent.

-Nericell uses honk detection to identify noisy and chaotic traffic conditions like that at an unregulated intersection.
-There is considerable work in the field of audio content classification [23, 28, 31] where researchers have used various machine learning approaches to detect, among other things,
+TrafficSense uses honk detection to identify noisy and chaotic traffic conditions like that at an unregulated intersection.
+There is considerable work in the field of audio content classification [21, 24, 27] where researchers have used various machine learning approaches to detect, among other things, the sound of a horn.
+Given our need to make detection lightweight so that it can run on a mobile device, we investigate simpler, heuristic-based approaches.